houndstooth/houndstoothcraft/README.md

 - contents — all [patterns](#pattern)
 	- `basePattern`
 	- `animationsPattern`
-	- `iterationsPattern`
+	- `layersPattern`

 A houndstooth consists of a small set of [patterns](#pattern) which, by virtue of being required to conform to the same structure, are able to interact by mapping onto each other.

 The houndsteeth whose names begin with the word "houndstooth" are understood to be not ready-to-go, but rather layers to be composed into a desired finished houndstooth.
 Such finished houndsteeth are named to instead end with the word "houndstooth".
 Think of it this way: the former are *for/of houndstooth*, the latter *are houndstooth*, but both types conform to the same houndstooth structure.

-That houndstooth structure, by the way, is captured in the constant `HOUNDSTOOTH_STRUCTURE`, and at this time looks like this: only base, animations, and iterations patterns.
+That houndstooth structure, by the way, is captured in the constant `HOUNDSTOOTH_STRUCTURE`, and at this time looks like this: only base, animations, and layers patterns.
 If you try to add any other sort, you should see the error message:

 ```
 attempted to compose a houndstooth with an unrecognized pattern